In this new article, we explore some of the very clever marketing automation recipes you can use incorporating IFTTT and Zapier

 If you don’t find a trigger application on Zapier, you may be able to find it (known as a “channel” on IFTTT), which is why I’ve listed both Zapier and IFTTT as automation resources in this post.

 The following recipes are really just to give you an idea of what can be done, but if you put

 some concentrated effort into it, you can work across both Zapier and IFTTT (If this then that) to further streamline tasks.

 Between IFTTT and Zapier, you can do some serious streamlining and simplification, but for optimal results, I recommend you first map out your most manual-heavy tasks to see what can – and should be – automated.

-To identify labor-intense tasks in a graphics design order process for example, I mapped out the entire process.
+To identify labour-intense tasks in a graphics design order process, for example, I mapped out the entire process.

 I used draw.io to do it, but you can even use post-it notes on a big sheet of paper.

 The process requires these applications to work: